 They kind of force good form, too.
 As you squat down with the bar in the crook of your arm, your elbows fit neatly between your knees and prevent them from buckling inward.
 As you come up, be sure to thrust your hips fully forward at the top and stand up straight.

-Initiate zerchers in one of two ways:
+Initiate bar Zerchers in one of two ways:

 The more involved method – Deadlift the bar to just above the knee.
 Squat down, carefully letting the bar rest on your lower quads.
 Slip your inner elbows underneath the bar and stand back up.
-Commence Zercher squatting.

 The easier method – Place the bar on a squat rack set to about waist height or a bit higher.
 Slip your inner elbows underneath the bar and stand back up.
-Commence Zercher squatting.

-Several years ago, a strength coach named Mike Boyle made waves across the Internet by recommending against back squats and promoting Bulgarian split squats in their stead.
+Several years ago, a strength coach named Mike Boyle made waves across the Internet by recommending against back squats and promoting Bulgarian split squats in their place.
 The split squat, he said, allows fuller loading of the legs being worked by removing the back from the equation.
 In a Bulgarian split squat, you place one foot behind you on an elevated surface and squat down until the back knee touches the floor (or a pad resting on the floor), keeping the weight on the foot in front of you.
 Getting your balance right can be tricky at first but once you’re comfortable it’s a great way to isolate individual legs without taxing your back.
 Many a trainee has woken up with throbbing glutes after a day of split squats.

 Step-ups are fun.
 And they’re different than every other exercise in this post because they begin with the concentric portion of the lift.
 Most exercises begin with the eccentric portion.
 When you start with the eccentric portion, you’re dreading the concentric portion the whole way down.
 When you start with the concentric portion, the hard part is over right away and you just have to control the descent.
 There’s also no bounce to use as a crutch — just like the first deadlift of the set.
 Some people hate them, some love them.
-They’re definitely worth a shot and are a fantastic way to hit the glutes.
+They’re definitely worth a shot and are a fantastic way to hit the glutes.2

 To target quads, hamstrings, and glutes, use a surface high enough that your knee is at 90° when you step onto it.
 The higher the box, the more glute and hamstring you’ll hit.
 Lower boxes will focus more on the quads.
 Try not to push with the off foot.
 If you find yourself pushing off despite best efforts, dorsiflex the off foot and touch down only with the heel.